-"God damn it," I snapped, or something like that, maybe worse, now angry because I was late.
+"Damn it," I snapped, or something like that, now upset because I was late and because he'd done this twice.
 And I started to fume.

 The driver got angry at my language, and instructed me not to talk that way.
 The meter read $25.80 and I was nowhere near where I had to be.
 I considered getting out and starting again with a fresh driver, but there was no one around.
 Eventually he headed off to Chinatown with me in the cab.
-And he turned off the meter, assuming I had already been charged more than necessary.
+And he turned off the meter, assuming, I guess, that I had already been charged more than necessary.

-Twenty minutes later, still fuming, I finally arrived in Chinatown.
-When I pulled out my credit card the screen in the back of the taxi didn't have a bill on it.
+Twenty minutes later I finally arrived in Chinatown.
+When I pulled out my credit card to pay him the screen in the back of the taxi didn't have a bill on it.

 "How much do I owe you?"
 I asked.

-Without turning back, he declined my money.
+Without turning back to face me, he declined my money.
 I tried to hand him $20 through the plexiglas divider.
-He declined and refused my money.
+He declined and absolutely refused my money.

 Well, I thought, OK.
-You made two successive mistakes by not listening to me and not asking, and so I got out, getting a free trip that took more than an hour for what should have been 25 minutes at that time of day.
+You made two successive mistakes by not listening to me and not asking for clarification, and so I got out, no choice really, getting a free trip that took more than an hour for what should have been 25 minutes at that time of day.

-Now, ask yourself: Did the driver not understand arithmetic, statistics, probability theory?
-Was he arithmetically challenged in turning down my money after an hour's trip.
-Or did he understand arithmetic, and yet find that something that wasn't purely economic count for more than the money at that point?
+Now: Did the driver not understand arithmetic, statistics, probability theory, the thousand numerical misperceptions the brain is heir to?
+Was he arithmetically challenged in turning down my money after an hour's trip?
+Or did he understand arithmetic, and yet find that something not purely economic counted for more than the money at that point?
 Was there a deeper rationality behind his economically irrational behavior?